AppleCommander/acdasm/README.md

 ## API

-The disassembler can be used in any Java application.
-Please review the [API](docs/API.md) section for details.
+The disassembler can be used in any Java application via the [API](https://applecommander.github.io/dev-notes/disassembler/).

 ## CLI